 4. It’s corporate social responsibility with a rapid ROI

 Most large corporate enterprises and their leaders are mindful of the important societal role that they play.
 Corporate efforts to help the environment, address world poverty, and solve a range of other global issues are laudable and important.
 These efforts are also expensive and do not generate revenue.
 That is not their purpose.

-Early payment programs represent a rare opportunity for corporates to do some social good and also generate a consistent return on investment.
+Early payment programmes represent a rare opportunity for corporates to do some social good and also generate a consistent return on investment.
 Not only are they helping their suppliers and communities, but they are creating an additional, steady revenue source.
-Within a few weeks of launching an early payment program with C2FO, corporates can generate returns ranging from 4% to 9% in risk-free cash.
+Within a few weeks of launching an early payment programme with C2FO, corporates can generate returns ranging from 4% to 9% in risk-free cash.
 This money can improve EBITDA, meet quarterly goals and other financial metrics, or go toward a company’s humanitarian efforts.

 “This is economically beneficial to the buyer itself.
 It’s a win-win,” Sharp said.
 “And from that money, that yield, they can fund their corporate responsibility projects.”